-Survivorman, Les Stroud, has been a ShelterBox Celebrity Ambassador since February 2013, raising awareness of ShelterBox’s effort to assist families affected by conflict and natural disaster around the world.
+Survivorman, Les Stroud, has been a ShelterBox Celebrity Ambassador since February 2013, raising awareness of ShelterBox’s effort to assist families affected by conflict and disaster around the world.

 Now, international disaster relief charity ShelterBox is taking the relationship one-step further and will be working with Les Stroud and his production company to better share the ShelterBox story.